yarsawyer/tidecoin/ai-docs/pqhd.md

     - Inputs: write for every input pubkey that the wallet can sign for (and/or that appears in satisfactions/scripts the wallet is expected to satisfy).
     - Outputs:
-      - Always write for wallet-owned outputs (at minimum: change outputs).
+      - Always write for wallet-owned outputs (includes change outputs).
-      - Additionally write for any output the wallet recognizes as “ours” and whose script contains PQHD-derived pubkeys (e.g. multisig outputs where the wallet controls one or more participant keys).
+      - For any wallet-owned output whose script contains PQHD-derived pubkeys (including multisig), write `tidecoin/PQHD_ORIGIN` for each such pubkey that the wallet recognizes as its own.
       - Never write for recipient outputs that are not wallet-owned (avoid leaking internal origin structure; not useful to the recipient).
   - Do not add `bip32_derivs` for PQHD.